ruricolist/serapeum/REFERENCE.md

 Shorthand for `make-instance`.
 Unlike `make-instance`, this is not a generic function, so it can do compile-time sanity checking.

+Also unlike `make-instance`, is defined to always return a single value.

 After Eulisp.

 [View source](clos.lisp#L3)